expander-dcn/expander-dcn.github.io/README.md

 # Expander Data Center Networks

-This site is a compendium of resources on expander graphs, in particular including random graphs, for data center networks.
+This site is a compendium of resources on expander graphs, including random graphs, for data center networks.
+Traditionally, data center networks use tree-like topologies, particularly Clos networks, including fat trees and leaf-spine networks.
+But it turns out it's possible to do significantly better, with various types of expander graphs.
+These topologies provide higher throughput, construction flexibility, and better resilience.
+A series of recent work, beginning with the Jellyfish project at the University of Illinois Urbana-Champaign, has explored these topologies, their performance, and systems challenges including approaches to routing and physical cabling.
+In 2026, Amazon Web Services announced deployment of random graphs as the default architecture for new data center build-outs, resulting in 45% lower cost than Clos networks.

+Here, we bring together research and resources on expander-based data centers, to provide a relatively complete picture of known techniques, results, and relationships between them.
+The hope is that these resources can assist future research, as well as teaching and industry adoption.
+This site is curated by [Brighten Godfrey](https://pbg.cs.illinois.edu/).
+Comments and contributions are welcome via email or opening an [issue](https://github.com/expander-dcn/expander-dcn.github.io/issues) in the repo.

+# Technical Overview

 # Key Research Papers

+## Systems and System Evaluations

 * [Jellyfish: Networking Data Centers Randomly](https://www.usenix.org/conference/nsdi12/technical-sessions/presentation/singla).
 Ankit Singla, Chi-Yao Hong, Lucian Popa, and P. Brighten Godfrey.
 9th USENIX Symposium on Networked Systems Design and Implementation (NSDI), April 2012.
 (An earlier version appeared in HotCloud 2011.)
   * Introduced the idea of using a degree-bounded random graph as the data center network topology, leading to better throughput and greater flexibility in construction compared to Clos networks (fat trees).
 In particular, the paper showed 25% higher throughput than Clos networks for the workloads it considered, and 60% lower incremental expansion cost for a particular model of incremental expansion, and better resilience to failed components.